 20 years.
 There may, however, be other legitimate reasons for extending services.
-For example, to alleviate existing pollution problems or to service presently built up areas that are not serviced. to alleviate existing political problems of to service presently built up areas that are not serviced.
+For example, to alleviate existing pollution problems or to service presently built up areas that are not serviced.

-Chart 2: Distribution of Dartmouth's Population by age (1961)
+Distribution of Dartmouth's Population by age (1961) Chart 2:

-Chart 3: Distribution of Dartmouth's Population by age (1996)
+Distribution of Dartmouth's Population by age (1996) Chart 3: